klayveR/poe-log-monitor/README.md

 ### start

 Emitted when the script resumes monitoring the log file.
+This event emits no additional object.

 ### pause

 Emitted when the script pauses monitoring the log file.
+This event emits no additional object.

 ### area
 - `area` - The name of the area that has been entered